ayrtonsilas/presentation-tests/EXERCISES.md

 ## 💡 Tips for Success

-1. **Start with unit tests** - they're the easiest
+1. **Look at existing tests** - follow the same pattern
-2. **Follow existing patterns** - look at current tests
+2. **Use descriptive names** - make tests self-documenting
-3. **Test edge cases** - not just happy paths
+3. **Test one thing at a time** - keep tests focused
-4. **Use descriptive names** - make tests self-documenting
+4. **Use proper assertions** - expect the right behavior
-5. **Keep tests simple** - one assertion per test when possible
+5. **Handle async properly** - use await when needed

 ## 🎓 Learning Objectives

 After completing these exercises, you should understand:
-- How to write effective unit tests
+- How to write unit tests for validation logic
-- How to test integration between components
+- How to write integration tests for business rules
-- How to test complete API workflows
+- How to write E2E tests for API error handling
-- How to handle error scenarios
+- How to follow existing test patterns
-- How to improve test coverage
+- How to implement TODO tests